Larry Rubin: Business career

 At age 18, he worked for US Airways, now part of American Airlines, as an airport check-in and baggage agent.
 He was responsible for the U.S. airline's opening of new routes to Cancún, Cozumel and Mexico City.
 In these destinations, he worked with local businesses and government to provide funding in order to promote passenger travel to the U.S. and Canada.
 He also established regular working meetings between U.S. airlines and the U.S. government in Mexico.
-Six years later, he became the general director of the Mexico branch.
+Six years later, he became a general director within the company’s international operations.

 During this time, he was also elected as the first Vice President of the National Chamber of Air Transport (representing all U.S. airlines) and on the Board of Directors of the CONFEDERACIÓN DE CÁMARAS INDUSTRIALES DE LOS ESTADOS UNIDOS MEXICANOS (the industrial chambers confederation of +110 national chambers and associations, where today he currently is a vice president) and there worked with government to lower costs for U.S. and foreign carriers and improve the working conditions of airline employees.
 Thereafter, Rubin became the General Director of Arizona-based direct sales company Forever Living Products in Mexico and afterwards as Partner for Chicago-based executive search firm Spencer Stuart.

 Rubin is presently the Managing Partner Latin America for an executive search firm from the U.S. He has been in the executive search industry since 2012, placing officers in multinational companies.
 He has led American companies and organizations since 1996.
 He gives classes at one of the largest Mexican universities at Universidad Anahuac Mexico, where he promotes U.S. cultural heritage.
 Additionally he writes columns for CNN, Forbes and Reforma.

+Trade and small business

+Rubin has advocated publicly on cross-border trade and its economic impact, including benefits for small and medium-sized businesses.
+In a 2016 interview with The Dallas Morning News, Rubin described NAFTA as a “hidden jewel” that benefits small and medium businesses in the United States.

+In 2024, The Dallas Morning News reported on Rubin's comments regarding U.S. investment and competitiveness, including the possibility that reforms could lead investment to shift toward Texas.

+In 2016, Rubin was also cited among regional business leaders advocating for cross-border trade and economic integration.

+2026 congressional campaign

+In December 2025, Rubin announced his candidacy for the Republican nomination in Texas's 38th congressional district.
+The seat became open following the decision of incumbent Wesley Hunt to run for the United States Senate.

+Rubin campaigned on issues including cost of living, border security, energy independence, and economic growth.

+In February 2026, Rubin was endorsed by the Houston Chronicle editorial board in the Republican primary.

 Political work

+Energy and investment competitiveness

+In 2024, The Dallas Morning News reported on Rubin's comments regarding U.S. investment and competitiveness, including the possibility that reforms in Mexico could lead investment to shift toward Texas.